jasylwong/learn-enough-rails/README.md

 #### 3.4.2 Adding page titles (Green)
 #### 3.4.3 Layouts and embedded Ruby (refactor)
 - Use something like <% provide(:title, "Home") %> to help DRY out your code.
+- Rails comes with a special layout file (application.html.erb in /views) for when multiple pages have similar layouts